 Where did Snowflake come from?

-The two founders of Snowflake were French engineers working at Oracle as architects, sharing both a frustration and an obvious limitation of the so-called classical database architectures than existing.
+The two founders of Snowflake were French engineers working at Oracle as architects on traditional analytical systems.
+With new big data systems coming to the market, they quickly shared the same frustration and an obvious limitation of the so-called classical database architectures than existing facing new workloads.

-They decided to create a brand new database from scratch, and sensing the impact of cloud computing on the industry in 2012, they decided that their database would only work in the cloud.
+They decided to create a brand new data platform from scratch and sensing the impact of cloud computing on the industry in 2012, they decided that their database would only work in the cloud.
 They abstain from both the numerous constraints and hardware variants so that they will be able to focus on the so-called “high” layers of their software.

 After two years of R&D, Snowflake became available in 2014 on Microsoft’s Azure platform, as Cloud Computing starts to make headlines.